carolineleeper/rea-ui-dev-test/README.md

 3. Start the dev server
    `npm start`

+This will open the app in browser at http://localhost:3000/

+### Tests

+To run development tests `npm test`

 ## Features

-- Displays a list of properties
+- Displays a list of properties based on provided data
-- On hovering
+- hovering over a property displays an add/remove button
+- clicking the button toggles the property in the saved properties list

+## Notes

+- the primary branding colour for properties 1 & 4 have been updated to match the agency logo